alejoalvarez/java/Java Core/Exceptions.md

 ## throw

-is used to explicitly throw an exception.
+Is used to explicitly throw an exception. allow you to create a custom error

-We can throw either checked or uncheked exception in java by throw keyword.
+We can throw either checked or unchecked exception in java by throw keyword.
 The throw keyword is mainly used to throw custom exception.
 We will see custom exceptions later.

 Example